 4. New metadata support

 On top of supporting general metadata, which are true of all datasets (i.e., title, author, description, etc) and social science datasets, we are also consulting with specialists in other domains (starting with biomedical and astrophysics) to extend metadata support for their particular datasets.
-This domain specific metadata will be also be mapped/exported to VO format (astrophysics), and ISA-Tab format with OBI (biomedical).
+This domain specific metadata will be also be mapped/exported to VO format (astrophysics), and ISA-Tab format (biomedical) with OBI and other ontologies.
 Additionally, to encourage further interoperability between different systems we are also expanding our compliance and general support of metadata schemas, which will include mapping/exports to Dublin Core Terms, DataCite 3.0, and an upgrade to DDI-Codebook 2.5).

 5. New interactive data exploration/analysis tool (d3.js)